Fcabla/DBpedia-abstracts-to-RDF/docs/index.md

 This week we have focused on the construction of the lookup table that will allow us to apply lexicalization to infer the property (predicate) of the ontology from the verb + preposition of a sentence.
 As we did when developing the pipeline to process the sentences, we will only use simple sentences with verbs.
 Explained in detail [here](https://fcabla.github.io/DBpedia-abstracts-to-RDF/coding-week7)

 ## Coding week 8 (26/07/2021 - 02/08/2021)
-WIP.
+In this eighth week we have dedicated ourselves to build the necessary functions to correctly convert text triples into RDF triples.
+In addition, we have filled in the lexicalization table a bit more and fixed some bugs.
 Explained in detail [here](https://fcabla.github.io/DBpedia-abstracts-to-RDF/coding-week8)

 ## Coding week 9 (02/08/2021 - 09/08/2021)
 WIP.
 Explained in detail [here](https://fcabla.github.io/DBpedia-abstracts-to-RDF/coding-week9)